 |

-Luton was the inspiration for this song.
-The fair was held around harvest
+statute fair in Luton was the inspiration for this song.
+The fair was held

-Eventually the full connection with the original fairs was completely lost
+see today.
+Eventually the full connection with the original fairs was

 Bedfordshire County Life Magazine Issue 23 |